The following kitchen garden vegetable soup recipes were taken from ‘Cassells vegetarian cookery’…from a century ago.

 -Thicken the soup with two ounces of oatmeal or prepared barley.
 This must be mixed with cold water and made quite smooth before it is added to the soup.

 -Wash a quarter of a pound of rice, and boil this in the soup, and when the rice is quite tender the soup can be served.

 -Some people add a little sugar, and dried powdered mint can be handed round with the soup, like pea soup.

 **”For a gluten-free alternative to oatmeal or barley, a soup can be thickened with cornflour.
-Mix with a little cold water before adding to the soup.”**
+Mix with a little cold water before adding to the soup and stir in well.”**

 -Cut into thin strips some carrot, turnip and celery.

 -Add a dozen or more small button onions, similar to those used for pickling, and also a few hearts of lettuces cut up fine.

 -Simmer these gently in some clear stock till tender.